-• 2020 W-2s and 1095-Cs will be distributed before January 31st, 2021 by priority mail.
+• 2021 W-2s and 1095-Cs will be distributed before January 31, 2022 by priority mail.

-• You should file your return by April 15, 2021.
-If you are living overseas on April 15, 2021, you have until June 15, 2021 to file and pay your taxes, but you must include a statement indicating you live outside the US and your primary place of business or post of duty is outside the US.
+• You should file your return by April 15, 2022.
+If you are living overseas on April 15, 2022, you have until June 15, 2022 to file and pay your taxes, but you must include a statement indicating you live outside the US and your primary place of business or post of duty is outside the US.
 If you are receiving a refund, you have three years to file your return and claim your refund.
 Late filing and late penalties only apply to those who owe taxes.

-• The 2020 W-2 includes seven types of taxable allowance earnings; the readjustment allowance earned monthly, the taxable portion of your living allowance, leave allowance, any special leave payments received, evacuation allowance, wellness stipend, and walk-around allowances received or earned in 2020.
+• The 2021 W-2 includes the following types of taxable allowance earnings: the readjustment allowance earned monthly and the taxable portion of your living allowance received or earned in 2021.